-We want to keep you informed on how the COVID-19 pandemic is affecting your midwifery care.
-As the information is rapidly evolving from day to day, please check back to this site for changes as we will be updating it weekly.
+We want to keep you informed on how the COVID-19 pandemic is affecting midwifery care.
+As the information is rapidly evolving from day to day, please check back to this site for changes as we will be updating it as relevant information becomes available.
 Please be assured that your midwives are working tirelessly to keep well informed and up to date on the evolving developments and recommendations and will continue to do so.
 The safety and wellbeing of you and your growing baby remains our number one priority.
 We recognize that pregnancy and early postpartum is already a vulnerable time for people and this is especially heightened during a pandemic.
 If you have concerns or questions about how changes to care are impacting you or your pregnancy please discuss with your midwife.
 We recognize safety is not only physical, but also emotional and wish to provide you with the same quality of individualized, supportive care.
 We appreciate that this is a challenging time for all and thank you for your patience and understanding.

 Covid-19 & Pregnancy

 *International evidence seems to show pregnant people with COVID-19 have a low overall risk of becoming severely ill.
 Though most disease in pregnant people is mild, early Canadian data has shown pregnant people with COVID-19 seem to have an increased risk of being hospitalized and being admitted to intensive care units.
 COVID-19 is also associated with an increase in preterm births (before the 37th week of pregnancy) in Canada.
 Most babies born to people with COVID-19 are not admitted to a neonatal intensive care unit, and transmission of the virus from birther to infant is believed to be rare.
 For more information on COVID-19 and pregnancy, please visit the BCCDC website.